 Over the years, the SWR Middle School built a national reputation as an excellent school.
 The Middle School was honored with one of the first Presidential Excellence in Education Awards in a ceremony at the White House in 1983.
 The school is especially known for its advisory program and innovative teaching methods.
 SWR Middle School teachers and Dr. Bell were actively involved in both the New York State Middle School Association and National Middle School Association (former SWR Middle School teacher Ross Burkhardt was a past president of NMSA) and the school has been visited by thousands of educators from New York State and beyond.

 Middle schools across the country face exciting times as they address federal and state initiatives designed to ensure academic success for all, while preserving the learning and social environments necessary for young adolescents to thrive.
-Our principal, Dr. Anthony, is excited to work with the students, parents, faculty, and staff to continue to develop and articulate the qualities of the A. G. Prodell Middle School that make it a source of pride in our community, and a model for others to emulate.
+Our principal, Mr. Vann, is excited to work with the students, parents, faculty, and staff to continue to develop and articulate the qualities of the A. G. Prodell Middle School that make it a source of pride in our community, and a model for others to emulate.